 As President and Chief Operating Officer of MBP, Chris oversees the day-to-day operations of the company, drives firm process and performance improvements, and provides direct oversight of all corporate support teams.
-He is an active member of the Construction Management Association of America (CMAA) since 1999 and is currently the Chair of the National Board of Directors.
+He has been an active member of the Construction Management Association of America (CMAA) since 1999 and served as the 2017-2018 Chair of the National Board of Directors.

 ME, Civil Engineering, University of Virginia

 1. How did you get into a career in construction?

 After studying engineering, I started in design and thought I would stay there, but with design-build on the rise, I felt my career could benefit from more variety and construction management was intriguing.
 I’m still here, 25 years later!